unparalleled-js/docs-1/docs/oem/oem-api/recipe-lifecycle-management.md

 POST /api/managed_users/:id/imports
 ```

 This is an asynchronous request.
-Use [GET package by ID](#get-package-by-id) endpoint to get details of the imported the package.
+Use the [Get package status](#get-package-status) endpoint to get details of the imported the package.

 The input (zip file) is a `application/octet-stream` payload containing package content.
 URL parameter **restart_recipes** should be set to `true` if the running recipes need to be restarted upon import.